Hobbies & Interests

 The questions that animate philosophy of mind are, for me, the deepest ones: What is the relationship between thought and language?
 Can meaning be reduced to computation?
 Is the mind a kind of machine — and if so, what kind?
 My interest traces back to the analytic tradition, beginning with Gottlob Frege's foundational distinction between sense and reference — the insight that meaning is not simply denotation, and that two expressions can pick out the same object while differing in how they present it.
 That seemingly technical point turns out to have enormous consequences for how we think about thought itself.

 Ludwig Wittgenstein — both the early Wittgenstein of the Tractatus and the later Wittgenstein of the Philosophical Investigations — is a constant companion.
 The later work in particular, with its insistence that meaning is use and that private languages are incoherent, poses a direct challenge to any internalist picture of mind.
-W. V. O. Quine's radical holism — the indeterminacy of translation, the web-of-belief metaphor — deepened my appreciation of just how difficult it is to anchor meaning in anything stable.
+Of equal intellectual power is the work of Saul Kripke, whose bookWittgenstein on Rules and Private Language is a masterful exposition of the paradoxes that arise when we try to ground meaning in private mental states.
+His work on modal logic and naming and necessity has also profoundly shaped my understanding of how language interfaces with the world.

 The thinker I keep returning to most is Jerry Fodor.
-His Language of Thought hypothesis — that cognition operates over a structured system of mental representations with combinatorial syntax and semantics — feels to me like the most serious attempt to make the computational metaphor of mind genuinely precise.
-The Modularity of Mind changed how I think about software architecture: the idea that cognitive systems are decomposable into informationally encapsulated modules maps almost directly onto good interface design.
-Fodor's late pessimism about central systems — his honest admission that we have no good theory of how the modules integrate — is, paradoxically, what I find most intellectually bracing about his work.
+His Language of Thought hypothesis — that cognition operates over a structured system of mental representations with combinatorial syntax and semantics — feels like the most serious attempt to make the computational metaphor of mind genuinely precise.The Modularity of Mind changed how I think about software architecture: the idea that cognitive systems are decomposable into informational encapsulated modules maps almost directly onto good interface design.
+Fodor's late pessimism about central systems and his honest admission that we have no good theory of how the modules integrate is, paradoxically most intellectually bracing.

 Cinema

 I am drawn to films that treat the image as a primary language — where composition, light, and silence carry as much meaning as dialogue.
-The directors I return to most are Wong Kar-wai and Wim Wenders and Stanley Kubrick and Martin Scorsese and Francis Ford Coppola — filmmakers who understand that cinema's deepest subject is the passage of time and the weight of longing.
+The directors I return to most are Wong Kar-wai and Wim Wenders and Stanley Kubrick andMartin Scorsese and Francis Ford Coppola — filmmakers who understand that cinema's deepest subject is the passage of time and the weight of longing.

-Wong Kar-wai's work — In the Mood for Love, Chungking Express, 2046 — uses fractured chronology and saturated colour to make memory feel physical.
+Wong Kar-wai's work — In the Mood for Love, Chungking Express, 2046 — uses fractured chronology and saturated color to make memory feel physical.
 Wim Wenders, in films like Paris, Texas and Wings of Desire, maps interior states onto landscapes with a patience few directors can sustain.
 What unites them is an aesthetic rigour that echoes, for me, the same values I find in Swiss typography: every frame is a considered act, nothing is accidental.

 I also have a soft spot for the films of the Coen Brothers, whose blend of dark humour and existential dread feels like a sibling to the absurdity I find in software development.
 Blood Simple, Fargo, Big Lebowski.
 Woody Allen's early work, with its neurotic charm and New York sensibility, also holds a special place in my heart.
-Annie Hall, Manhattan, and Sweet and Lowdown are endlessly rewatchable.
+Annie Hall,Manhattan, andSweet and Lowdown are endlessly rewatchable.

 And now let's go bowling 🎳.